Marty Jones: Professional wrestling career

-In All Star Wrestling, Jones became a heel in the early 1990s.
+In All Star Wrestling, Jones became a heel in 1992, adjusting his philosophy after an accidental British reunion of his CWA tag team partnership with Finlay at a Fairfield Halls, Croydon show proved unexpectedly successful.
 He defeated Tony St Clair for the British Heavyweight Championship in 1996.
 Also in 1996, Jones teamed up with Peter Collins on 1 February to defeat the "Liverpool Lads" (Rob Brookside and "Doc" Dean) for the vacant British Open Tag Team Championship before retiring later that year.
 He later returned to finally lose his World Mid Heavyweight title to "Legend of Doom" Johnny South on 27 May 1999 in Bristol.
-In 2000 he feuded with masked wrestler Kendo Nagasaki due to his dissatisfaction with the latter winning a "Wrestler of the Millennium" trophy which Jones felt he should have won.
+In 2000, reverting to blue-eye, he feuded with masked wrestler Kendo Nagasaki due to his dissatisfaction with the latter winning a "Wrestler of the Millennium" trophy which Jones felt he should have won.

 Jones was featured heavily in Ray Robinson's autobiography, The Sheriff, released in 2013.

 Jones made a special guest appearance at GL1 Gloucester Leisure Centre October 2013 and in Dundee for Scottish Wrestling Entertainment on 29 and 30 November.

-Jones is now a trainer at Grapple Wrestling, a Leeds-based wrestling promotion.
-Jones is now a trainer at The Squared Circle Academy, based in Royton, Oldham.
-As a trainer he has been responsible for training Luke Menzies and in recent years mentored multiple members of the NXT UK roster along with scores of other UK and international talents.
+Jones is a trainer at Leeds-based Grapple Wrestling, and a trainer at The Squared Circle Academy, based in Royton, Oldham.
+As a trainer he has been responsible for training Luke Menzies and mentored multiple members of the NXT UK roster along with scores of other UK and international talents.
 Jones regularly makes appearances at the Skegness based promotion, Lion Wrestling Promotions.

+On 24 August 2025, Jones made an appearance for All Elite Wrestling (AEW) as part of their Forbidden Door event at the O2 Arena in London, England.
+The event was co-promoted with New Japan Pro Wrestling so it marked Jones' first appearance at a New Japan event since the early 1980's.
+Both Jones and fellow retired British wrestler Johnny Saint appeared at ringside during the IWGP World Heavyweight Championship match between Nigel McGuinness and Zack Sabre Jr..
+After the event, Jones praised both competitors in a post on AEW's Instagram.